agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 upper bounds on the divergence between related data objects.

-It stands to reason that quantitative measurements of consistency should in turn offer quantiative measurements of safety.
+It stands to reason that quantitative measurements of consistency should in turn offer quantitative measurements of safety.
 One potential application of having a continuous consistency model is to evaluate objectively whether the amount of safety provided by a distributed system is within tolerable limits, despite an inability to maintain